Kotlin Code Smells 010 - Null

 TL;DR: Null does not exist in the real world.
-His creator regrets it, and programmers around the world suffer from it.
-Don't be a part of it.
+Its creator regrets it, and programmers worldwide suffer from it.
+Avoid being a part of it.

 Problems

-Null does not exist in the real world.
-Thus, it violates Bijection Principle
+• Null does not exist in the real world, violating the Bijection Principle.

 Solutions